-Accident & Emergency departments in most hospitals are busy and under a lot of pressure to keep up with demand.
-If you have an accident or become ill suddenly it is likely you will visit the Accident & Emergency department of the nearest hospital for treatment.
-No matter how busy the A&E department is, they still owe you a duty of care.
+Accident and Emergency (A&E) departments in most hospitals are extremely busy and under a lot of pressure.
+If you have an accident or become ill suddenly, it’s likely you will visit your nearest hospital’s A&E for treatment.
+However, no matter how busy the A&E department is, the medical team working there still owes you a duty of care.

-Some common things that can go wrong in A&E are:
+What are the common things that can go wrong in A&E departments?

 - Failure to properly examine you

-- Failure to take an x-ray so a broken bone is not spotted
+- Failure to take an x-ray, so a broken bone or fracture is not spotted

 - Failure to carry out appropriate tests